cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

 ## Step 3: Connect your Database

 Enter your credentials to connect to your database.
-Consult [connecting to databases][link-connecting-to-databases] guide for more details.
+Check the [connecting to databases][link-connecting-to-databases] guide for more details.

 <div